 16 April, 2018

-Paula Uimonen and Uzoma Nwakuche discuss the literary legacy of Flora Nwapa, from writing to publishing.
+Paula Uimonen and Uzoma Nwakuche discuss the literary legacy of Flora Nwapa at the International Library in Stockholm.
 Collaborative project supported by Stockholm University.